-Winners and Losers of BlackRock’s Climate Pushback (So Far)
+Winners and Losers of BlackRock’s Climate Shift (So Far)

-In January, the world's largest asset manager issued a warning shot that the status quo on climate change is not going to cut it.
+In January, the world's largest asset manager issued a warning shot that the status quo on climate change was no longer going to cut it.

 In his annual letter, BlackRock CEO Larry Fink wrote: “We don’t yet know which predictions about the climate will be most accurate, nor what effects we have failed to consider.
 But there is no denying the direction we are heading.
 Every government, company, and shareholder must confront climate change.”